 The biopsy sample is sent to a lab to be looked at under a microscope.

 Core needle biopsy

 Your doctor numbs your skin with a shot of numbing medicine where the biopsy needle will be inserted.
 When the area is numb, a small cut is made in your skin.
 A needle with a special tip is put into the breast tissue.
-The doctor takes some samples and usually inserts a clip to mark the biopsy site.
+The doctor takes some samples and usually inserts a small clip to mark the biopsy site.

 Pressure is put on the needle site to stop any bleeding.
 A bandage is put on.